-The web hosting provider you choose will determine how many visitors your site can accommodate, how much content you can safely store, and how user-friendly the site will be in general.
-In short, it’s important to choose the best possible host for your personal goals.
+The web hosting provider you choose will determine how many visitors your site can accommodate, how much content you can safely store, and how user-friendly the site will generally be.
+In short, choosing the best host for your website’s needs is important.

-- Disk space – How much storage is offered?
+- Performance – How much storage is offered?
+Is the server dependable?